LaddieTJC/telebot-for-google-trend/README.md

 # telebot-for-google-trend

+## Introduction
+Hi, I am Laddie and this is my first Telegram bot.
+The steps below will teach you how to run the bot.
+I will be happy to receive any feedback from the SGAG team to help me improve on my Telegram bot skills.

 ## Check your Google Chrome Version
 I am using Selenium to scrape from Google Trend website and running it on headless mode.
 A chrome.exe file is needed according to your Google Chrome version.